-Wonderfully moist strawberry blondies, with wonderful brown sugar flavour, white chocolate and topped with a homemade strawberry compote.
+Wonderfully moist strawberry and white chocolate blondies, with wonderful brown sugar flavour, white chocolate and topped with a homemade strawberry compote.
 A lovely picnic or Summer BBQ treat.

-If you are looking for a wonderful Summer bbq or picnic sweet treat, look no further than these delicious Strawberry and White Chocolate Blondies.
+If you are looking for a wonderful Summer bbq or picnic sweet treat, look no further than these delicious strawberry blondies with white chocolate chips.
 In true blondie fashion, these are full of brown sugar and butter flavour, with white chocolate stirred into the batter and topped with swirled, homemade strawberry compote.

 Strawberries – I think it’s hard to beat fresh strawberries here, for best texture and flavour.
 Since they will be cooked into a compote, frozen strawberries should work here.
 If starting with frozen strawberries, you may need to cook the compote a bit longer, to cook off any extra moisture.